fix your eyes

 Comfortable Recovery Process

-The procedure to implant the Intacs is minimally-invasive, resulting in less trauma to the cornea and surgery site.
+The procedure to implant is minimally-invasive, resulting in less trauma to the cornea and surgery site.
 This aids in a quicker recovery and smaller chance of astigmatism developing.
 Distortions and scarring will be minimized as well.
-With the Intac procedure, you with experience an easy recovery process without effect on your daily comfort.
+With the procedure, you with experience an easy recovery process without effect on your daily comfort.

 DESIGNED TO BE PERMANENT BUT CAN BE REMOVED